tesla1618/Inizia/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public v3.0 License.

 ## Dev Team